bernardfiagbenu/portfoliopro/CODE_STYLE.md

 # Code Style Guidelines for Portfolio Pro (Bernard Fiagbenu Portfolio)

 ## Project Overview
 This portfolio app, "Portfolio Pro," is a contemporary, interactive digital platform built with Next.js.
-It highlights the skills and creativity of Bernard Fiagbenu, a UI software engineer and computer scientist.
+It highlights the skills and creativity of Bernard Fiagbenu, a Computer Scientist.

 This document defines the coding standards and style guidelines for Portfolio Pro, ensuring consistency and maintainability across the codebase.